 Azure Active Directory (Azure AD) is Microsoft's multi-tenant cloud based directory and identity management service.

-Make sure you have a valid subscription in Azure AD that handles the sign-in process and eventually provides the authentication credentials of subaccounts to the administrator console.
+Make sure you have a valid subscription in Azure AD that handles the sign-in process and eventually provides the authentication credentials of end users to the End User Console.

 Specify the identifier for your region as follows:

 Specify the reply URL for your region as follows: